ChernyshevT/LTPLib_project/README.md

 Native Python installation via pip is not yet supported, so just copy both binaries into your project's directory (or use `-DCMAKE_INSTALL_PREFIX`).
 It is highly recommended to have [numpy](https://github.com/numpy/numpy) installed.
 It is not necessary to run **\_ltplib**, but [numpy.ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html) is used as a main interface between userspace python-code and **\_ltplib**.
-Build-in documentation is available as follows:
+Built-in documentation is available as follows:
 ```python
 import _ltplib as ltp
 help(ltp)